Cabinet Refinishing for the Desert Climate

 How far does Tyler travel into the Coachella Valley for cabinet refinishing projects?

-Tyler reaches Palm Desert in about 45 minutes from his base in Anza via Highway 74.
-Palm Springs, Rancho Mirage, Indian Wells, and La Quinta are all within an hour.
+Tyler serves Palm Desert from his base in Anza via Highway 74.
+Service availability is confirmed when the project location and scope are reviewed.
 He personally handles every Coachella Valley cabinet refinishing project — no subcontractors or crews dispatched in his place.
 CSLB Licensed #1015608, serving the Coachella Valley since 2016.
 Free in-home estimates throughout the valley — call or text (951) 551-0583.

 Free in-home estimates throughout the Coachella Valley.
 Tyler on every job.
 (951) 551-0583.